kwakwaversal/packer-saltstack-debian/README.md

 perl-specific tools to provide a useful toolchain for Perl web developers out of the box.

+# Pre-baked user tools
+A list of tools that are pre-baked in this `Vagrant` box.

+* Debian 8.7 (Jessie)
+* ndenv (node 7.7.1 with grunt and gulp)
+* plenv (perl 5.24.1 with Carton, Moo, and Moose)
+* Packages (git, htop, jq, ntp, strace, tmux, tree, vim)

 # Toolchain
-A few different tools are used to bring this `Vagrant` box together.
+The tools used to bring this `Vagrant` box together.

 ## Debian
 [Debian](https://www.debian.org/) is used as the host environment for the